 Again, all of these factors must be taken into account when determining how much you can possibly recover in a personal injury or wrongful death case in Virginia.

 Our Virginia Personal Injury Lawyer Is Ready To Help You

 When you work with a Kendall Law Firm personal injury attorney, we will represent you on a contingency fee basis.
 This means that payment for our legal services will be contingent on whether we can obtain a financial recovery for you.
 If we do not secure a verdict or settlement in your personal injury lawsuit, we will be paid nothing.

 If you believe that you or a loved one has been harmed by the wrongful conduct of another, contact us to receive a free and confidential review of your case.

 Virginia requires that a personal injury or wrongful death claim be filed within a certain period of time after an accident or death occurs.

-So, you should get in touch with us at our offices in Charlottesville, Harrisonburg, Winchester, Staunton or Woodstock as soon as you are ready to take legal action.
-We can go to work for you today.
+So, you should get in touch with an injury lawyer at our offices in Charlottesville, Harrisonburg, Winchester, Staunton or Woodstock as soon as you are ready to take legal action.
+We know personal injury law and can go to work for you today.